20-1-SKKU-OSS/2020-1-OSS-10/README.md

 <ul>
 <li>Ensure you have a working input sound source.(ex.
 Mic)</li>
 <li>Run the application on your native terminal (i.e. not iTerm2, etc.)</li>
-<li>On MacOS, you will have to grant Terminal permission to use the input sound source.</li>
 <li>Linux..?
 </ul>

+<b>MacOS</b>
+1) you will have to grant Terminal permission to use the input sound source.

 <b>Windows</b>
 1) Go link: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio<br>
 2) You should download <b>'PyAudio-0.2.11-cp{your python version}-cp{your python version}m-win_amd64.whl'</b><br>